NTI-Webserverprogrammering-1-2324/Adoptera-ett-Husdjur-nti-webbserver-forked/README.md

    using the links provided.

 ## Contributing
-This was by Nina Losanthiah and Sandi Husic.
+This project was developed by Nina Losanthiah and Sandi Husic.
+Contributions and feedback are welcome from the community to improve and enhance the application further.

 ## License
 This project is licensed under the [MIT License](./LICENSE).